-There are two ways you can do this.
-You can either glue each individual square of paper and then place it on the template or you can glue one whole row at a time on the template and then stick the squares to it.
+You can either glue each square of paper and then place it on the template or glue one whole row at a time on the template and then stick the squares to it.

 You can start anywhere on the rainbow that you like.
 My daughter started with red and then jumped to purple-blue and green.

 Let your child’s creative mind decide where to start!